vvenla/labra/README.md

 ### How to run it
-* Clone the repository, and go to directory "labra"
+* Clone the repository and go to its directory
 * Run following commands to set virtual environment, install flask and run the app:
 ```shell
 python3 -m venv venv